trailofbits/algo/README.md

 ### Android Devices

 WireGuard is used to provide VPN services since IKEv2 is not supported on Android.
 Install the [WireGuard VPN Client](https://play.google.com/store/apps/details?id=com.wireguard.android).
-Import the corresponding `<name>.conf` file to your device, then setup a new connection with it.
+Import the corresponding `wireguard/<name>.conf` file to your device, then setup a new connection with it.
 See the [Android setup instructions](/docs/client-android.md) for more detailed walkthrough.

 ### Windows 10